sgaliamov/OrdersService/README.md

 ## Swagger Best Practices

 - Define type for `ActionResult`.
+- Define only that global `ProducesResponseType` attributes which are processed globally automatically.
-- Define `ProducesResponseType` when an action returns multiple status codes.
+- Define rest `ProducesResponseType` attributes when an action returns multiple status codes.
 - Add XML docs.
 - Use `Microsoft.AspNetCore.Mvc.Api.Analyzers`.
+But it will not cover all cases.